Examine You Lack of Choice

 Drop the candidate a line on the federal website.
 She has Facebook Twitter and YouTube accounts.
 To write via snail mail the local address, 222 Lenox Road, Suites 1 & 2 Brooklyn, NY 11226 and a D.C. address, 2351 Rayburn HOB, Washington D.C.
 20515.

-The Political Action Committees (PAC) come into the picture.
-PACs are a permanent part of federal election campaigns.
+The Political Action Committees (PAC) come into the picture today as a permanent part of federal election campaigns.
 They represent almost 40 percent of an elected candidate’s campaign funding.
-A challenger is far less likely to be held by PACs.
-The PAC phenomenon began in the 1950s, but since then their corrosive influences over Congressional Representatives reflects the concentration of wealth the U.S., and the rule that corporations have a right to political speech as people, and that money is speech.
+A challenger is far less likely to be supported by a PAC.
+The PAC phenomenon began in the 1950s, but since then their corrosive influences over Congressional Representatives reflect the concentration of wealth in the U.S. and the rule that corporations have a right to political speech as people, and that money is speech.

 Representative Government, Election Waves, and Money